kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-cloud-disk-array/guide.fr-fr.md

 kubectl proxy
 ```

-And open both URLs given by the commands above to see if the data is shared with all the pods connected to the Ceph volume.
+Open both URLs given by the commands above to see if the data is shared with all the pods connected to the Ceph volume.

 As you can see the data is correctly shared between the two Nginx pods running on two different Kubernetes nodes.
 Congratulations, you have successfully set up a multi-attach persistent volume with OVHcloud Cloud Disk Array!